|

 Saw II (2005)

-One of last year's most pleasant surprises (at least when it comes to the not too spoilt genre of horror) was the exhiliratingly ruthless jigsaw horror film Saw.
-Made by the highly talented newcomers James Wan and Leigh Whannell, the film had a rawness and edge to it that I hadn't seen for a long time in horror filmmaking.
+One of last year's most pleasant surprises – at least when it comes to the not too spoilt genre of horror – was the exhilaratingly ruthless jigsaw horror film Saw.
+Made by the highly talented newcomers James Wan and Leigh Whannell, the film had a rawness and an edge to it that I hadn't seen for a long time in horror filmmaking.
 Of course, the sequel was just around the corner; Saw II is a fuse between an original idea by writer/director Darren Lynn Bousman and Leigh Whannell's penning to make it work as a follow-up to the 2004 movie.
 The result is close to the original in spirit, and quite effective.
-However, what I felt was one of the greatest strengths with Saw, was the meticulously delicate build-up of the unique premise - placing Cary Elwes and Leigh Whannell in their positions and letting them work out the situation by themselves.
-It was with this scene (and others like it) that Saw really got to your spine - depicting desperation overwhelmingly effective.
-Bousman's film lacks (or fastforwards) this part, and suffers clearly from it.
+One of the greatest strengths of Saw, was the meticulously delicate presentation of the unique premise – placing Cary Elwes and Leigh Whannell in their particular situations and letting them work out their predicament by themselves.
+It was with this scene (and others like it) that Saw really got to you – by depicting desperation in an overwhelmingly effective manner.
+Bousman's film lacks (or fast-forwards) this part, and suffers clearly from it.
 Like many sequels, it makes the mistake of skipping important build-up, thus failing to create its own identity and universe.
 Instead, Saw II becomes the very resembling, less gifted adopted child of the original.
-With that said, Bousman shows talent in his directing.
-After a somewhat messy (and dramtically unimpressive start), the film picks up and has some well-assembled puzzles to offer as well as a few nice tricks.
+With that said, Bousman demonstrates talent in his directing.
+After a somewhat messy and dramatically unimpressive start, the film picks up and has some well-assembled puzzles to offer as well as a few nice tricks.
 The script maintains quite intelligent throughout (though not as inventive as the original, of course) and the wrap-up is not at all disappointing.
-However, the characters are quite stereotypical and the plot defies logic a couple of times, but you'll have to make a very good arguement to claim that this will go high up on the list of the least successful horror sequels.
+However, the characters are quite stereotypical and the plot defies logic a couple of times, but you'll have to make a very good argument to claim that this will go high up on the list of the least successful horror sequels.

 |